Developmental dysplasia of hip refers to patients being born with dislocation or instability of the hip, which may then result in hip dysplasia.

 Even with appropriate treatment, hip deformity and osteoarthritis may develop later in life.
 This is especially true when treatment begins after the age of 2 years.

-Bilateral hip dysplasia has frequent delays in diagnosis and require greater treatment and is thought to have worse prognosis.
+Bilateral hip dysplasia has frequent delays in diagnosis and require greater treatment and is thought to have a worse prognosis.